RAF Bomber Command aircrew of World War II: Aircrew ages

 The majority of RAF Bomber Command aircrew were aged 19 through to their mid-twenties although younger and considerably older airmen have been identified.
 The average age is stated to have been 21.

-One "rear gunner" of a Vickers Wellington killed flying operationally with No. 37 Squadron RAF on 31 May 1940 during the Battle of France was Pilot Officer Sir Arnold Talbot Wilson, KCIE, CSI, CMG, DSO, MP a 56-year-old former lieutenant colonel in the Indian Army who had joined the Royal Air Force Volunteer Reserve.
+Pilot Ooficer Sir Arnold Wilson, KCIE CSI CMG DSO MP a 56-year-old former lieutenant colonel in the Indian Army and serving member of parliament who had joined the Royal Air Force Volunteer Reserve in 1939 was the rear gunner of a Vickers Wellington of No. 37 Squadron RAF when he was killed on 31 May 1940 during the Battle of France.